 Some readers have protested that the novel is fantastical to the point of absurdity.
 But much of it is drawn directly from life.
 So, for example, most of the traditional medical procedures are not only authentic, but were practised on me whilst I was in Indonesia.
-And as for the American anthropologist, Alateheia Groeber, she is an amalgam of two different stories that I heard whilst in Tanimbar.
+And as for the American anthropologist, Aletheia Groeber, she is an amalgam of two different stories that I heard whilst in Tanimbar.
 The first was about an American woman with a private plane who came to Tanimbar in pursuit of her husband, who was running away from her.
 She didn’t find him, so she flew off elsewhere, still in pursuit.
-The second story was about an anthropologist who was studying the sex lives of savages (so my Tanimbarese friends told me).
+The second story was about an anthropologist who was studying the sex lives of savages (this was the story my Tanimbarese friends told me).
 She came to Tanimbar in search of a ‘savage’ to marry; but finding that the Tanimbarese were far too civilised, she headed off instead to Irian Jaya.

 I have no idea if these stories were true or not; but they were relatively unexceptional amongst the many strange tales I heard in the Tanimbar islands.

 My much belated travel memoir of Indonesia, Stealing with the Eyes: Imaginings and Incantations in Indonesia was published by Haus Publishing in 2018.